-Bali Time- bringing in a little Self care therapy...inhale exhale.
+Bali Time- bringing in a little self-care therapy...inhale exhale.

 I have been practising yoga for a while now and Ubud offers some great yoga studios to practice.
-One of my favourites is Radiantly alive just tucked down one of the side streets off Jalan Hanoman.
+One of my favourites is Radiantly Alive just tucked down one of the side streets off Jalan Hanoman.
 The studio has a wonderful feel to it and offers a variety of yoga for all levels and abilities.

-My simple routine was to have a swim before I set off to explore Ubud for the day then enjoy an afternoon massage at Ubud body works.
+My simple routine was to have a swim before I set off to explore Ubud for the day then enjoy an afternoon massage at Ubud Bodyworks.
 Ubud has some fantastic healthy cafes in some beautiful surrounds the food is always fresh and so many options of local cuisine, vegetarian and raw foods.
 My pick of places to eat in Ubud is KAFE the food is amazingly good.

-On day two I decided to hike the Campuhan Ridge trail.
+On day two, I decided to hike the Campuhan Ridge trail.
 I went fairly early because of the heat and humidity.
 The hike is around a 9km hill track passing over the Valley of the Sungai Wos River surrounded by lush grasses and forrest.

 Ubud offers so many things to do close by and my favourite places to visit is the Holy springs of Pura Tirta Empul temple.
 The Hindu Balinese water temple famous for its holy spring water where Balinese Hindus go for ritual purification.

 This studio is a beautiful little community in itself offering an amazing cafe of raw foods and accommodation.
 On Sundays the fresh local produce market and if you get the chance to go you must try the Jamu.
 Jamu is a traditional Indonesian herbal drink made up of turmeric, ginger, tamarind, lemon or lime juice and raw honey.
 It has so many health benefits and tastes amazing too.
 I have this daily whenever I am in Bali.

 While I was in Canggu I was lucky enough to catch up and have a few surfs with a dear friend of mine Mark who is now based in Bali with his wife as they both travel and teach Ashtanga yoga around the world.
 I was really lucky we had fun surf everyday and not to be time restricted for a surf was really nice.

-My favourite places to eat in Canggu would have to be Shady Shack, Betelnut Cafe and Oma Jamu Vegan offering Nasi Campur (multiple small dishes) normally consisting of rice with numerous vegetarian dishes which are so cheap and so yummy.
+My favourite places to eat in Canggu would have to be Shady Shack, Betelnut Cafe and Oma Jamu Vegan offering Nasi Campur (multiple small dishes) normally consisting of rice with numerous vegetarian dishes which are affordable and so yummy.
 The daily struggle was which one to eat at.

-After 10 days of Yoga, Surfing, swimming, daily reading and a few massages thrown in I was well and truly recharged and ready to go home and see my family.
+After 10 days of yoga, surfing, swimming, daily reading and a few massages thrown in I was well and truly recharged and ready to go home and see my family.

 Drinking plenty of water (bottled in Bali due to the water quality and I highly recommend bringing your own re useable bottle with you) having freshly cut coconuts on hand in the hot humid weather in Bali is always a bonus to keeping yourself hydrated.

-My skin saviour in Bali was definetely using the Cleansing serum to removing all the Zinc from surfing, the Multi Vitamin Enriched Whip and Vitamin C serum daily keeping my skin hydrated and nourished especially from sweating so much through yoga practice, spending hours out in the water and sun.
+My skin saviour in Bali was definitely using the Cleansing serum to removing all the zinc from surfing, the Multi Vitamin Enriched Whip and Vitamin C serum daily keeping my skin hydrated and nourished especially from sweating so much through yoga practice, spending hours out in the water and sun.